HMS-Core/hms-wallet-severdemo/README.md

 This API is only provided for loyalty instances.
 See [Link/Unlink an Offer](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/link-offer-instance-0000001050158402-V5).
 You can link/unlink offer instances to/from a loyalty instance by calling the “updateLinkedOffersToLoyaltyInstance” method.
 You should make sure the offers you want to add already exist before you use this API.
 Otherwise, the client cannot show an offer that is not in the server’s database.
 These offer instances can belong to other apps or other developers.

 ## Generate JWE
-Developers need to generate JSON Web Encryption(JWE) strings and send them to HMS-Wallet-H5 server (See [Set “walletWebsiteBaseUrl”](#set-“walletwebsitebaseurl”)) to bind a pass instance to a Huawei Wallet user.
+Developers need to generate JSON Web Encryption(JWE) strings and send them to HMS-Wallet-H5 server (See [Set “walletWebsiteBaseUrl”](#set-“walletwebsitebaseurl”)) to bind a pass instance to a Huawei Wallet user.<br>
 There are two ways to generate JWEs.
 The first way: you can generate a JWE string with complete information of a pass instance and send it to the HMS-Wallet-H5 server.
 By this way, you don’t need to call methods in 8.1.
-The second way: you can call methods in 8.1 to add a pass instance to wallet server first, and then generate a thin JWE (with only instance ID information) and send it to the HMS-Wallet-H5 server to bind the pass instance to a user.
+The second way: you can call methods in 8.1 to add a pass instance to wallet server first, and then generate a thin JWE (with only instance ID information) and send it to the HMS-Wallet-H5 server to bind the pass instance to a user.<br>
 The demo has example methods for generating JWEs and thin JWEs.
 Please refer to the demo and implement the code in your own system.
-Please refer to Integrate Add to HUAWEI Wallet Button (section “Generating a JWE and Sending It to the Huawei Server” and section “Generating a Thin JWE and Sending It to the Huawei Server”) for more details.
+Please also refer to [Integrate Add to HUAWEI Wallet Button](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/guide-webpage-0000001050042334-V5) (section “Generating a JWE and Sending It to the Huawei Server” and section “Generating a Thin JWE and Sending It to the Huawei Server”) for more details.

 ## Question or issues
 If you want to evaluate more about HMS Core,